 - If you hear crackling while playing and recording at the same time, try increasing the "Audio to buffer" setting in Recording Preferences.

-- If crackling occurs while playing the tracks together, check if the Meter Toolbar red clipping warning is showing, which would indicate the combined volume of the tracks is too loud.
+- If crackling occurs while playing the tracks together, check if the Playback Meter's red clipping warning is showing, which would indicate the combined volume of the tracks is too loud.
 To fix the clipping, use the gain sliders on one or more tracks to reduce the overall level.

 - Make sure the rate of the pre-existing tracks (as stated above the mute/solo buttons) is the same as the project rate.
 Select the tracks and click to resample the track to the project rate.

 - If you are on Windows Vista, Windows 7 or Windows 8:

 - Set the Audacity project rate to the same rate as the Default Format for your sound device.
 To view the "Default Format", go to the Windows Control Panel, select the Playback" and "Recording" tabs in turn, right-click over a device entry > Properties, and look in the "Advanced" tab.
 If the playback and recording format rates are different, make them the same.
 Also make sure the number of recording channels set in the Audacity Preferences matches with that specified in Default Format.

 - If that does not help, select Windows DirectSound as the "host" in Device Toolbar in Audacity.
 On the "Advanced" tab of "Sound" in the Windows Control Panel, ensure both boxes for Exclusive Mode are checked.
 For this to work, the Audacity project rate must be a rate supported by your device and all other sample rate settings must be at that same rate.

 - If you are recording with a USB or Firewire interface, sample rates and number of recording channels must be the same everywhere.
 Match the Audacity project rate and the number of recording channels set in the Audacity preferences with those specified: